The BEST Banana Bars with Cream Cheese Frosting is the perfect sweet treat! Use those ripe bananas for something other than banana bread!

 The Bananas

-Once you make The Best Banana Bars with Cream Cheese Frosting you will never use those ripe bananas for anything but these Banana Bars!
+Once you make Banana Bars with Cream Cheese Frosting you will never use those ripe bananas for anything but these Banana Bars!
 So long banana bread!

-So let those bananas sit out for a few days and do not throw them away (or make banana bread)- make The BEST Banana Bars!
+So let those bananas sit out for a few days and do not throw them away (or make banana bread)- make The BEST Banana Cake (Bars)!

 The Pan for The BEST Banana Bars